 By that culminating point though, aged 37, I’d fully embraced the complete breadth of David’s canon, consuming a far vaster palette of music than I’d ever anticipated as a teenager.
 But if I had to distil my love for his artistry into one track, one moment, then it would surely be that mid-90s TV performance, beheld through a wispy indoor haze and received by ears and consciousness that felt more open and alive at that instant than they ever would again.

-Blog post uploaded on first anniversary of David's death, part of a wider tribute piece written last January,
+This blog post, uploaded on first anniversary of David's death, is part of a wider tribute piece written last January,

-and is to appear in a new anthology book on Bowie entitled 'Starman', released later in 2017.
+and is to appear in a new anthology book on Bowie entitled 'Starman', released in 2018.

 Published also at Medium